emptymalei/StatisticalPhysics/equilibrium/ho-dos.rst

 .. admonition:: Free Energy and Partition Function
    :class: note

-   Free energy
+   In thermodynamics, the free energy of a system is given by

    .. math::
       A = U - T S

-   In another way,
+   In statistical mechanics, the free energy can be derived from the partition function,

    .. math::
       A = - k_B T \ln Z

-   As long as we find out partition function, all thermodynamics quantities are solved, including entropy.
+   In fact, all thermodynamics quantities are solved, as long as we find out partition function.
+For example, the entropy is

    .. math::
       S = -k_B \beta  \left(T \ln Z - \frac{\partial}{\partial \beta} \ln Z \right)

-Specific heat is very different in 1D, 2D, 3D even for similar Hamiltonian.
-In the case of dipole systems, this is because for 1D, there discrete energy levels, for 2D and 3D energy levels fill up the gap.
-But what's the difference between 2D and 3D?
-Obviously the degeneracies are different.
+Specific heat is very different for systems in 1D, 2D, and 3D.
+We take the dipole system as an example.
+In 1D, the dipole system has discrete energy levels.
+However, the energy levels are filling up the gaps in 2D and 3D.
+Even for 2D and 3D systems, we have different degeneracies.

-Generally,
+Generally speaking, the partition function can be expressed using the following integral,

 .. math::
-   Z = \int g(E) e^{-\beta E}\mathrm d E
+   Z = \int g(E) e^{-\beta E}\mathrm d E,

 where :math:`g(E)` is the density of states.
+The density of states tells us about the degeneracies.

-.. admonition:: Discussion of Partition Function  -  Lingfei, Qian-yuan, Lei
+.. admonition:: Discussions of Partition Function  -  Lingfei, Qian-yuan, Lei
    :class: discussion

    1. :math:`Z` is an average of :math:`g(E)` under Boltzman distribution;